cisco-open/jalapeno/docs/about/infrastructure.md

 Telemetry data is parsed and passed from Kafka into InfluxDB using a telemetry consumer (Telegraf).

 The data stored in InfluxDB can be queried by [Processors](./processors.md) and by the ArangoDB Jalapeno API.
 These queries construct and derive relevant metrics.
-For example, the LS-Performance Processor generates rolling-averages of bytes sent out of a router's interface, which is used to simulate link utilization.
+For example, a processor could generate rolling-averages of bytes sent out of a router's interface, which would be used to simulate link utilization.

 Using InfluxDB as a historical data-store, Jalapeno [Processors](./processors.md) can also infer trends based on historical analysis.
 [Processors](./processors.md) and even applications can determine whether instantaneous measurements are extreme anomalies, and can enable requests for any number of threshold-based reactions.